7 Roaring Twenties

 Woodrow Wilson Quote in Birth of a NationKKK Ascendant

 The 1920s version of the rural-urban split manifested in several ways, most famously the Ku Klux Klan’s (KKK) dramatic resurgence.
 A popular silent-era movie, Kentuckian D.W.
 Griffith’s Birth of a Nation (1915), based on a book by Klansman Thomas Dixon, was a sprawling Civil War-era epic that glorified the vigilante organization.
-While the Woodrow Wilson quote on the left is torn out of context (he wasn’t a Klan supporter), he endorsed the movie’s basic version of Reconstruction — this from the U.S. president who started the United Nations.
+While the Woodrow Wilson quote on the right is torn out of context (he wasn’t a Klan supporter), he endorsed the movie’s basic version of Reconstruction — this from the U.S. president who started the United Nations.
 The new Klan started in Georgia and Alabama but, after 1920, had national not just regional appeal.
 They had booming urban chapters in Chicago, Detroit, Philadelphia, and Portland and represented the attitude of many Americans, urban and rural, North and South, who hated Jews, Catholics, Blacks, Mexicans, homosexuals, intellectuals, union organizers, and anyone else that didn’t fit the mold of the America they saw slipping away, including adulterers.
 Klan “night riders” abused all these groups physically, with most murders aimed at African Americans.
 They hated the Jewish producers who dominated Hollywood at Paramount, 20th-Century Fox, Columbia, Universal, MGM, and Warner Brothers, and paradoxically overlapped with the Catholics mainly responsible for regulating films (Chapter 4).
 For the Klan, early movies celebrated the drinking, womanizing, and criminal behavior they associated with Catholic immigrants and modernity, and they didn’t want gangsters or adulterous women depicted in movies unless they suffered punishments for their actions.

 KKK Sheet Music